protonemedia/form-components-pro-docs/src/docs/README.md

 ## Features

-* Components for input, textarea, select, multi-select, checkbox and radio elements.
+* Components for input, textarea, file, multi-file, select, multi-select, checkbox and radio elements.
 * Support for Tailwind v2 with [Tailwind Forms](https://tailwindcss-forms.vercel.app/).
 * Support for Vue 2.6.
 * Component scripts independent from templates.
 All templates use the same logic.